Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Let's start with the Aether.
 Thor, what do you know?

-[We see Thor sitting on a chair
+[We see Thor sitting on a chair w